Crescent Cemetery - Updates & Changes

 Decorations-General

-• Glass, marbles, shepherd’s hooks, & rocks are not allowed.
+• Glass, marbles, shepherd’s hooks, confetti, food, & rocks are not allowed.

 • Artificial flowers are allowed, but they will be removed as they fade & degrade.

-• No fencing or border decoration of any kind is allowed around burial plots
+• No fencing or border decorations of any kind are allowed around burial plots

 • No permanent plants or trees shall be planted without approval from the cemetery board.